VoronDesign/VoronUsers/printer_mods/JosAr/Klicky-Probe/README.md

 The objectives for this project are:
 - drop in replacement for Omron TL-Q5MC2 or PL-08N2 (you don't need to replace the toolhead)
-- easier and faster to build that similar probe types
+- easier and faster to build than similar probe types
   - does not require soldering
   - fixed probe dock mount (for the printers that are suported), less variables to adjust
 - be able to detect all the print surfaces